-For the past week or two, I started receiving Christmas and holiday cards in the mail.
+Every year, I start receiving Christmas and holiday cards in the mail in late November.
 This is just one more reason I love this time of year – all the happy mail!
-I thought I would share with you a quick, easy project for you to be able to display all those beautiful cards.
+Today, I am sharing a quick, easy project for you to be able to display all those beautiful cards.
 This is how I have displayed my cards in my home for years.

 Christmas Card Ribbon Display

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.